Skip to main content

 Resistant starch

-The beneficial effect applies to foods in which digestible starch is replaced with resistant starch, provided the resistant starch accounts for at least 14% of total starch.
+The positive effect applies only to foods in which digestible starch is replaced by resistant starch, where the proportion of resistant starch in the total starch content is at least 14%.

-Riboflavin contributes to normal functioning of the nervous system.
+Riboflavin contributes to normal function of the nervous system.

 Riboflavin contributes to the maintenance of normal mucous membranes.